RBiezemans/MsFEM-in-FreeFEM/README.md

 The multiscale finite element method (MsFEM) solves PDEs with highly oscillatory coefficients on a course mesh.
 It does so by precomputing basis functions for a Galerkin (or other) approximation.
 These basis functions are adapted to the variations of the coefficients.

-We wish to avoid the computation *new basis functions* because their integration into some existing finite element architecture can be laborious.
+We wish to avoid the computation of *new basis functions* because their integration into some existing finite element architecture can be laborious.
 It is described in [this paper](https://arxiv.org/abs/2204.06852) how effective coefficients can be computed that lead to a PDE that can be solved directly by a finite element method with *standard basis functions* on the coarse mesh.
 This repository provides [FreeFEM](https://freefem.org/) scripts that implement various MsFEMs in the "non-intrusive" way proposed in the paper.

 ## Launching the MsFEM scripts